8 Product discovery techniques to use at each stage of the process

-The final stage of product discovery is about building a quick prototype, then testing it out with users until you're confident you've found the right product to move into product delivery.
+The final stage of project-based product discovery is about building a quick prototype, then testing it out with users until you're confident you've found the right product to move into product delivery.

 Remember that the goal of product discovery is to validate an early product idea before you properly start the development process.
 So the quicker and more straightforward it is to build your prototype, the better.
 A paper prototype or low fidelity sketches would work perfectly—anything that’s easy to tweak, iterate, or scrap if needed based on customer feedback.
 Ideally, you won't even need a development team.

 Tip: For everything you need to know on how and when to test your prototype, check out our guide to prototype testing.

 The earlier you start usability testing, the better.
 Even if you lack the time or resources to arrange a lot of usability tests for product discovery prototypes, there are still rapid ways to get the user feedback you need on your early concepts and ideas:

 - Remote usability testing: observe users across a range of locations trying your latest iteration in the comfort of their own home.
 For more reasons to go remote, head to our guide on remote usability testing.

 - Unmoderated usability testing: with the right usability testing platform, you can simply create a test with your prototype and share it as a link.
 Find out more about unmoderated testing.

 - Guerilla usability testing: usability testing doesn’t have to be an arduous task.
 If you’re low on time or budget, take to the streets with guerrilla usability testing.